Seminar Programme ICEF Africa 2025

 Nick Stevenson

-Nick has been at ICEF since 2014, and is Executive Director of EMEAA, helping education and service providers build lasting relationships with quality agents.
+Nick has been at ICEF since 2014, and is VP for EMEAA, helping education and service providers build lasting relationships with quality agents.
 He studied Spanish & Management at the University of Leeds, including an Erasmus Year at the Universidad Complutense de Madrid, Faculty of Economics & Business.
 Since graduating from university in 2008, he has been working within the international education sector, previously in business development positions with Study Travel Magazine and Inline.
 Marketing.
-He recently completed a Part-Time MBA at the University of Salford, which included a research project focused upon the future of agents
+He has also completed an MBA at the University of Salford, which included a research project focused upon the future of agents.

 Executive Director, EMEAA, ICEF